WilliamFriis1/EngineDev/README.md

 DebugMessenger is a utility class for the validation layers.

+#### Resources
+The buffer class is simply an interface for subsequent buffers to utilize, to avoid code repetition.

+VertexBuffer will pass vertex information to the staging buffer through the transfer manager, once implemented.

 ### Journal
 This journal was started a few days into the project, but will from now on get continous updates.